6Viper/Vasco-Dublin/README.md

 - __Video Tribute__

   - Youtube video embedded to this page feature included to display the use of Iframe synthax learned in this course.
-  - A preview text above the video suggesting it's content, video would display a few footages from Vasco da Gama team trough the 80's, 90's and 2000, our Vasco Dublin members with new shirt and a tribute to a loved member who died tragicly from a hit and run in Dublin.
+  - A preview text above the video suggesting it's content, video would display a few footages from Vasco da Gama team trough the 80's, 90's and 2000, our Vasco Dublin members with new shirt and a tribute to a loved member who died tragically from a hit and run in Dublin.

 ![Video](/assets/images/videotribute.png)